rondutta/portfolioblog/README.md

-# README
+# My Portfolio-Blog

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+An application written in Ruby on Rails.
+This is still in development and I am currently working on it.

-* Ruby version
+* Ruby version : 2.4.1

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Rails version : 5.2.0